SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/smartrest-1.md

 ### Sending and receiving SmartREST 1.0

-In general, the following hold for SmartREST requests and responses via MQTT:
+In general, the following holds for SmartREST requests and responses via MQTT:

 * All request rows will be sent as single MQTT messages.
-A single request message always yields a single response message instead of being split up to several response messages
+A single request message always yields a single response message instead of being split up to several response messages.
-* All SmartREST response templates will be applied to the JSON response of a single request
+* All SmartREST response templates will be applied to the JSON response of a single request.
-* Every matching response template will yield one row in the response
+* Every matching response template will yield one row in the response.
-* Response lines are separated by `\n`
+* Response lines are separated by `\n`.

 #### Sending SmartREST 1.0